 The increase in deaths comes as governors across the country seek scarce ventilators and as police officers issue citations to residents who ignore orders to stay home.
 With infection rates expected to continue rising, Americans have been urged to wear face coverings in public, convention centers have been converted into makeshift medical centers and some states have released prisoners in an effort to limit the spread.

-As of Tuesday afternoon, at least 395,090 people across every state, plus Washington, D.C., and four U.S. territories, have tested positive for the virus, according to a New York Times database.
 The outbreak in this country, which now has the highest number of known cases in the world, looks vastly different than it did a month or even a week ago.
 At the start of March, with extremely limited testing available, only 70 cases had been reported in the United States, most of them tied to overseas travel.
 And since the start of April, the number of deaths has grown by thousands, driven in part by doublings in death totals in Indiana, Florida and other states.

 As the number of known cases reached into the hundreds, then the thousands, then the hundreds of thousands, life all over the country has changed in profound ways.
 Malls, salons and dine-in restaurants have been forced to close.
 The Kentucky Derby, the Indy 500 and baseball’s Opening Day were postponed.
 Some states have told people arriving from elsewhere to quarantine themselves.
 Others have warned that the pause on public life will likely last weeks more, and that the worst of the pandemic is still to come.